Understanding and Improving Shampoo and SOAP via Kullback-Leibler Minimization: Second Moment Estimation via Kullback–Leibler Minimization

-Another variant, often discussed in the literature \citep{morwani2024new,vyas2024soap,eschenhagen2025purifying}, is Shampoo with trace scaling. \citet{vyas2024soap} established that Shampoo with trace scaling is equivalent to running Adafactor \citep{shazeer2018adafactor} in Shampoo's eigenbasis.
+\paragraph{Von Neumann (VN) divergence (VN-Shampoo as matrix Adafactor)} Another variant, often discussed in the literature \citep{morwani2024new,vyas2024soap,eschenhagen2025purifying}, is Shampoo with trace scaling. \citet{vyas2024soap} established that trace-scaled Shampoo is equivalent to running Adafactor \citep{shazeer2018adafactor} in Shampoo's eigenbasis.
 In contrast, KL-Shampoo is not equivalent to running Adafactor in its eigenbasis.
-To clarify this distinction, we make the theoretical connection between Shampoo and Adafactor more explicit: Shampoo with trace scaling is exactly a matrix generalization of Adafactor obtained by minimizing the von Neumann (VN) divergence \citep{tsuda2005matrix,dhillon2008matrix,nock2012mining} and recovers Adafactor when its Kronecker factors are restricted to be diagonal, as we establish in \cref{claim:shampoo_bregman} (\cref{app:shampoo_and_klshampoo}).
+To clarify this distinction, we make the theoretical connection between Shampoo and Adafactor more explicit: trace-scaled Shampoo is exactly a matrix generalization of Adafactor obtained by minimizing the VN divergence \citep{tsuda2005matrix,dhillon2008matrix,nock2012mining} and recovers Adafactor when its Kronecker factors are restricted to be diagonal, as we establish in \cref{claim:shampoo_bregman} (\cref{app:shampoo_and_klshampoo}).
+Our generalization of Adafactor is also applicable in tensor cases.
 By contrast, KL-Shampoo minimizes the KL divergence instead of the VN divergence.
 A straightforward implementation of Shampoo with trace scaling---referred to as idealized VN-Shampoo---performs poorly in practice.
-Howeve, the techniques we develop for KL-Shampoo in \cref{sec:fast_kl_shampoo} can be adapted (\cref{fig:vn_shampoo}, \cref{app:shampoo_and_klshampoo}) to substantially improve its performance, as shown in \cref{fig:trace_shampoo_ema} (\cref{{app:extra_exp}}).
+However, the techniques we develop for KL-Shampoo in \cref{sec:fast_kl_shampoo} can be adapted (\cref{fig:vn_shampoo}, \cref{app:shampoo_and_klshampoo}) to substantially improve its performance so that it matches Shampoo with step-size grafting and outperforms SOAP, as shown in \cref{fig:trace_shampoo_ema,fig:trace_shampoo} (\cref{{app:extra_exp}}).
+When considering the additional Gaussian assumption, KL-Shampoo is derived from the maximum likelihood principle (\cref{sec:two_sided_kl}) while VN-Shampoo can be interpreted as matrix moment matching (\cref{tab:divergence}).
+This is because row-wise matrix 2\textsuperscript{nd} moment $\mathbb{E}[\mG \mG^\top]={\mathrm{Tr}(\mS_b^*)}\mS_a^*$ induces VN-Shampoo's scheme for $\mS_a$ (\cref{eq:shampoo_exact}, \cref{app:shampoo_and_klshampoo}): $\mS_a^* = \frac{\mathbb{E}[\mG \mG^\top]}{\mathrm{Tr}(\mS_b^*)}$, where we make use of the Gaussian assumption: $\mG \sim \mathcal{MN}(0;\mS_a^*, \mS_b^*)$.
+Similarly, we use column-wise matrix 2\textsuperscript{nd} moment $\mathbb{E}[\mG^\top \mG]$ to obtain the scheme for $\mS_b$: $\mS_b^* = \frac{\mathbb{E}[\mG^\top \mG]}{\mathrm{Tr}(\mS_a^*)}$.
+This is a new interpretation that existing literature does not consider.